Korzer420/LoreMaster/Rando_Readme.md

 #### Interaction
 - If Cursed listening is active, you'll be prevented from talking to them until you find the ability.
-- If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, NPC dialogue will count towards the lore amount.
+- If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.

 ### Randomize Dream Warrior Statues